 LKB appealed against the decision of 7 February 2017.
 On 28 February 2019, the Antwerp Court of Appeals dismissed LKB's appeal.
 LKB was ordered to pay the legal representation cost for the appeal proceedings of EUR 18,000.
 On 18 June 2019 LKB initiated proceedings before the Court of Cassation against the decision of the Antwerp Court of Appeals dated 28 February 2019.
-These proceedings are still pending.
+On 25 January 2021, the Court of Cassation annulled the decision of the Antwerp Court of Appeals, but only on technical legal grounds relating to the Court of Appeals' assessment of the limitation period for LKB's liability claims.
+The case is sent to the Ghent Court of Appeals.
 LKI - which was not a party to the first instance proceedings - commenced third-party opposition proceedings against the same decision with the Commercial Court (now Company Court).
 By decision of 7 May 2019, the Company Court dismissed the third- party opposition proceedings initiated by LKI.
 The Court ordered LKI to pay the legal representation cost of EUR 1,440.